 Millions of women and girls globally are denied access to quality education.
 Victims of poverty and traditional gender biases, 65 million girls of primary and secondary school age are kept out of the classrooms.

-Without proper education, women are unable to support themselves, they lack the skills necessary to improve their own health, make proper decisions for their overall well being, and advance their employment and leadership prospects.
+Without quality education, it is difficult for a woman to support herself, she lacks the skills necessary to improve her own health, make good decisions for her overall well being, and advance her employment and leadership prospects.
 Limited access to education is often accompanied by a lack of access to healthcare, being unable to make positive choices for individual well being, and a barrier to taking leadership roles in local communities.
 By keeping women and girls out of schools, society as a whole suffers.

 We want to break this cycle and to empower women and girls to care for themselves and their communities.
 We aim to do this through female education.